 This documentary series, “Sowing the seeds of inquiry: Undergraduate teaching and learning at a research university” profiles a number of McGill professors who engage their undergraduate students with research and/or scholarship as part of their coursework.
 Each short documentary combines interviews with a professor and one-two students with classroom footage--in one case the classroom is Mont St. Hilaire!
-Check this space periodically for new additions to this series.

 This documentary contains highlights drawn from the complete series, and showcases five McGill professors who promote their undergraduate students' understanding of research and scholarship.

 Prof. Chris Buddle, Natural Resource Sciences

 Prof. Buddle takes his undergraduate students on a field trip to Mont St. Hilaire where they learn the value of observation first-hand.